sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

 7\.
 Select **Map input** on the left side of the screen.

  a.
-For this exercise, we’ll use the <font color=red> previously generated classification map for Liberia</font>.
+For this exercise, we’ll use a previously generated 10-m classification map of Liberia for 2014.
 However, you can substitute another classification.

  b.
 In the **Data type** section, click **Input**.